Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

-In Table \ref{table_R2} we first examine the predictive performance, recording the R$^2$ for predicting prices in the hold-out sample of products.
-We consider the following methods for estimating the hedonic function: \begin{itemize} \item linear regression using features generated by a collection of binary encodings of the product catalog; \item linear regression using DL features $W$ and $I$ generated by BERT and ResNet50; \item tree-based (random forest and generalized boosting) regression using DL features $W$ and $I$; \item multi-task neural network regression using DL features $W$ and $I$. \end{itemize} As we can see from Table \ref{table_R2}, as we switch from the basic catalog features to using the DL embeddings $W$ and $I$, we obtain the first major improvement, just using linear regression methods.
-We obtain the second major improvement when we switch from linear regression to a scalable implementation of tree-based methods.
-Finally, we obtain the final major improvement as we switch from the random forest to the multi-task neural network.
-Thus, the neural network model easily achieves better predictive performance over other methods.
+In Table \ref{table_R2}, we first examine the predictive performance, recording the $R^2$ for predicting prices in the hold-out sample of products.
+In addition to the multi-task price prediction neural network using text and image embeddings $W$ (from BERT) and $I$ (from ResNet50), which is discussed extensively in Sections \ref{sec:model} and \ref{sec:embeddings}, we consider the following alternative methods for estimating the hedonic price function: \begin{itemize} \item linear regression using product category and sub-category indicators; \item linear regression using text and image embeddings $W$ and $I$ generated by BERT and ResNet50 as discussed in Sec. \ref{sec:embeddings}; \item gradient-boosted trees using the aforementioned features $W$ and $I$;\footnote{Gradient-boosted trees (see \citealp{chen2016xgboost}) are a relative of random forests; they have been shown to perform comparably in general prediction tasks and are easier to estimate in very large datasets.} \item an alternative, ``single-task'' neural network with embeddings $W$ and $I$\footnote{Roughly, single-task learning corresponds to estimating a separate model in each time period.
+See Appendix \ref{appendix:alternative-nn-models} for a formal definition. } \end{itemize} Results from the comparison are seen in Table \ref{table_R2}.
+When we switch from the basic catalog features to the embeddings $W$ and $I$, we obtain a first major improvement\textemdash even using linear regression in the final step.
+We obtain a second major improvement when we switch from linear regression to a scalable implementation of tree-based methods (gradient-boosted trees).
+Finally, we obtain the final major improvement as we switch from tree-based methods to a multi-task neural network.
+The neural network model achieves substantially better predictive performance than other methods.